sasakiassociates/table/README.md

 │   │       │   └── ..
 │   │       ├── Properties/
 │   │       │   └── ..
-│   │       ├── GH_AsyncComponent.cs            # Speckle's Async Component that runs a component on a separate thread
 │   │       ├── TableUidapter.csproj            # This is the C# project file that organizes the packages and versions being used
 │   │       ├── TableUiAdapterInfo.cs           # This file holds the data for the project
-│   │       ├── TestAutoUpdateComponent.cs      # This is a test component to see if we can make a component re-run itself in Grasshopper (YES!)
-│   │       ├── UdpReceiveUpdateComponent.cs    # This Grasshopper component updates whenever there's a new UDP message to port 5005 and outputs the Marker data
+│   │       └── TableUIReceiver.cs    # This Grasshopper component updates whenever there's a new UDP message to port 5005 and outputs the Marker data
-│   │       └── WorkerInstance.cs
 │   ├── ui/
 │   │   └── ..
 │   ├── visualizer/